sentient-agi/Sentient-Enclaves-Framework/reference_apps/X_Agent/TEE_rbuilds_setup.md

 #### 2. Retrieve the Attestation Proof 📜
 > [!NOTE]
 > Check that the `proof` is generated before requesting the attestation using `/ready` endpoint.
+This can be checked as follows:
+> ```bash
+> ./pipeline run --port 53000 --cid 127 --command "curl -s -i -k -X GET https://127.0.0.1:8443/ready/?path=./X_Agent/.env"
+> ```

 Fetch the generated proof using the `/proof` endpoint:
 ```bash